AgentMail vs Mails.ai — comparing programmatic agent inboxes

 | Prompt-injection scanning on inbound | Six-category scanner, injection_score on every event, above 0.95 the event is flagged `quarantined` | No native scanner; defense is on you |

-| Behavioral deliverability classifier | Auto-throttles cold-pattern senders; complaint auto-suspend at 0.3% | Single shared sender pool; bans + appeals for bad actors |
+| Reputation-aware deliverability | Per-agent reputation + suppression-at-send; complaint auto-suspend at 0.3% | Single shared sender pool; bans + appeals for bad actors |

-| Per-agent reputation graph | Per-agent reputation at launch; network-wide graph on the roadmap (Phase 3) | Per-account reputation only |
+| Per-agent reputation graph | Per-agent reputation, isolated per workspace | Per-account reputation only |

 | MCP-native distribution (Claude Code, Cursor, Cline, Continue, Windsurf) | Drop-in MCP server, one JSON snippet per runtime | TS + Py SDKs only; integrate per-runtime yourself |